hucker/splint/README.md

 ![FastAPI](./img/fastapi.png)

 ## Streamlit Demo
-Integrating with the goodness of streamlit is a breeze.
+Integrating with the goodness of `streamlit` is a breeze.
+Here is a non-trivial example showing many of the features of `splint` in a `streamlit` app.

+Here is the setup using a couple of modules in a package folder:
 ![Streamlit](./img/streamlit_setup.png)

+And here are the results!

 ![Streamlit](./img/streamlit_results.png)

+## WTH does `splint` derive from?

+Splint is just a name that sounds cool.
+When I started this I thought system-lint.

 ## TODO

 1. Implement `.splintrc` file and toml interface.
 2. Implement the setup/teardown mechanism for environments using generators
-3. Clean up exceptions in rule functions
-4. Add streamlit example.
 5. Make pip installable.
 6. Fix issue with module having the same name.
 7. By function scoring
-8. the webapi check needs to verify nested data.